-Admissions officers are looking constantly for evidence to figure out who is the right material for the program they represent, and when they see the right MBA candidate – someone who’s asking the right questions, someone who’s super-engaged and seems genuinely interested in the program, someone who’s done the research and is eager to learn more – they might even offer an opportunity to have an interview on the following day.
+Admissions officers are looking constantly for evidence to figure out who is the right material for the program they represent, and when they see the right MBA candidate – someone who’s asking the right questions (MBA Fair Tips: Questions to avoid at information sessions), someone who’s super-engaged and seems genuinely interested in the program, someone who’s done the research and is eager to learn more – they might even offer an opportunity to have an interview on the following day.

 Think the above is far-fetched?
 Think again.
 You owe it to yourself to put your best foot forward every single time you interface with the schools you’re considering.
 When you’re not able to visit campus, admissions receptions and MBA fairs become the next best alternative – so why fritter away the opportunity and be an also-ran?

 Why not take advantage of the school visiting your city and make some really interesting things happen?
 Why not make real connections with people who’ve been there and done that (alumni) and get started with networking that’s so fundamental to the business school experience?